robinkwilson/blockchain-charts/README.md

 #### Coding Improvements
 - Finish unit tests
 - Break out common layouts into _/common/components
-- Integrate history for BrowserRouter
+- Integrate history for BrowserRouter -- can type url in for navigating pages
-- Integrate backend to query for chart data and other static information
+- Integrate backend database to query for chart data and other static information
 - Integrate into Blockchain.info CSS standards
 - Finish Chart Sandbox:
     - Create buttons with onClick functions that fetchChartData accordingly